Rights, Care, Support

 *When in need of a recommendation letter (also if it needs a signature from the head of program), or of advice and support on all "technicalities" around your study (points, rules, registration, regulations, deferral, mediation with ArtEZ departments, Project Fund payments etc etc), please contact Rik Fernhout: advisor, senior learning co-ordinator study trajectory.

-* For advice while trying to find your groove, as well as more specifically, on fundraising and networking strategies in and around the Netherlands, please contact Margret Wibmer: advisor international students.
+* For advice while trying to find your groove as an art professional in to be established networks in and around the Netherlands.
+Also for fundraising strategies you are welcome to contact Margret Wibmer: advisor international students.

 * When landing in Arnhem, please contact Krista Jantowski: advisor students.

-*In general: feel free to ask the DAI Care Crew to help you make connection with any of the help organisations listed below, should you feel intimidated by their Dutch websites or otherwise.
+*In general: feel free to ask the DAI Care Crew to help you make connection with any of the help organisations listed on this page, should you feel intimidated by their Dutch websites or otherwise.

 *Please note that: Nikos Doulos, Florian Göttke (both closely connected to our Faculty at the COOPs and HTDTWT) and Peter Sattler (all things "tech" ) should NOT be contacted for any student affairs other than those directly related to the functioning of the COOP studygroups, the Planetary Campus HTDTWT seminars and thesis coaching.

-If you are in the Netherlands and in need of support, advice and solidarity, here are some addresses and links:
+If you are in the Netherlands and in need of support, advice and solidarity (outside of the academy), here are some addresses and links:

 Dutch organisation for suicide prevention: call 113

 - Visit www.113.nl, anonymous and confidential